Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia has combined with its opponents to put up more than 63.5 points only two times this year.
+- Virginia and its opponents have scored at least 63.5 points just two times this year.

-- Georgia Tech's games have gone over 63.5 points in two opportunities this season.
+- Georgia Tech and its opponents have combined to score more than 63.5 points in two games this season.

 - Saturday's over/under is 1.1 points lower than the two team's combined 64.6 points per game average.

-- This contest's total is 13.4 points greater than the 50.1 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 50.1 points per game, 13.4 fewer than this contest's over/under.

 - The Cavaliers and their opponents have scored an average of 65.8 points per game in 2021, 2.3 more than Saturday's total.

-- The 63.5 over/under in this game is 5.9 points above the 57.6 average total in Yellow Jackets games this season.
+- The 57.6 PPG average total in Yellow Jackets games this season is 5.9 points fewer than this game's over/under.

 Virginia Stats and Trends